 – Marina Medici in Good Magic

-And if you’re feeling the call to spiral even deeper into your magical spiritual work, here are 12 skills, practices, and techniques that will help you expand your repertoire.
+Here are 12 skills, practices, and techniques that will help you expand your magical repertoire.

-Although there’s one for each month in the brand new year ahead, each could merit a lifetime of study all on its own.
+Although there’s one for each month of the year, each could merit a lifetime of study all on its own.

 So when deciding where to start and just how many of these you want to tackle, it might help to remember the immortal words of Ikkyu: “Many paths lead up the mountain, but at the top we all look at the same bright moon.”